TutkusLab/TutkusLab.github.io/_research/open_microscopy.md

 <div style="text-align: left">

 The miEye: Bench-top super-resolution microscope with cost-effective equipment.
 This project is dedicated for super-resolution studies of biomolecule structures and dynamics in vitro and in living cells (bacteria and eukaryotes).
-We based the project on the open-source miCube platform developed by Dr. Johannes Hohlbein.
+We based the project on the open-source miCube platform developed by Dr. Johannes Hohlbein (<a href="https://hohlbeinlab.github.io/miCube/index.html"><span style="color:blue">miCube</span></a>).
 Our microscopy system performs dual-channel widefield, confocal and TIRF imaging.
 It leverages two types of excitation schemes: 1) single-mode (SM) fiber objective-based TIRF, and 2) multi-mode (MM) fiber output formation on the sample plane.<br>

 <br>